LieBtrau/electronics-design-data/PCB/PCB_aesthetics.md

  * Do not place on bare copper (or vias)
  * Inverted text for pin labels of the connectors
  * True-Type, sans-serif Font : Century Gothic, at least 1.5mm high
- * Serial - number field (so that it can be manually filled in with a felt pen)
- * QC-field (so that it can be checked after validation testing the specific unit)

  [Phil's Lab : How To Get Your PCB Manufactured & Assembled - Phil's Lab #94](https://youtu.be/PfGJDiz7-TQ?t=1540)
  * Assembly Drawings: Draftsman document with at least 4 pages: